opentelekomcloud-docs/scalable-file-service/umn/source/management/network_configuration/configuring_multi-vpc_access.rst

 Scenarios
 ---------

-Multi-VPC access can be configured for an SFS Capacity-Oriented file system so that ECSs in different VPCs can share the same file system, as long as the VPCs that the ECSs belong to are added to the VPC list of the file system or the ECS IP addresses are added as authorized IP addresses of the VPCs.
+Multi-VPC access can be configured for an SFS Capacity-Oriented or a general purpose file system so that ECSs in different VPCs can share the same file system, as long as the VPCs that the ECSs belong to are added as authorized VPCs of the file system or the ECS IP addresses are added as authorized IP addresses of the VPCs.

-This section describes how to configure multi-VPC access for an SFS Capacity-Oriented file system.
+This section describes how to configure multi-VPC access for an SFS Capacity-Oriented or a general purpose file system.

 Restrictions
 ------------

 -  You can add a maximum of 20 VPCs for each file system.
 A maximum of 400 ACL rules for added VPCs can be created.
 When adding a VPC, the default IP address 0.0.0.0/0 is automatically added.
--  If a VPC added to a file system has been deleted from the VPC console, the IP address/address segment of this VPC can still be seen as activated in the file system's VPC list.
+-  If a VPC added to a file system has been deleted from the VPC console, the IP addresses or IP address ranges of this VPC can still be seen as activated in the file system's VPC list.
 But this VPC can no longer be used and you are advised to delete it from the list.
+-  You need to configure a VPC endpoint for each VPC you want to create the general purpose file system.
+Or, the file system will fail to be mounted.

 Procedure for SFS Capacity-Oriented
 -----------------------------------